1296 Coordinator, Student Care and Support

 Experience: At least one year of experience in case management, counseling, social work, advising, student services, or related field is required.
 Managing multiple tasks and effective engagement of multiple stakeholder groups is required.

 Skills: Effective communication skills (both oral and written), excellent organizational skills, interpersonal skills, and computer literacy are required.
 Database experience is preferred.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES